f5devcentral/f5-agility-labs-xc/docs/class4/module2/waf-lab.rst

 **Why:**
 ~~~~~~~~

-Scaling application traffic, high availability ,progressive application version updates
+Scaling application traffic, high availability, progressive application version updates

 **How:**
 ~~~~~~~~

 * First, create an HTTPS loadbalancer with the name, "frontend-secure".
 See (https://docs.cloud.f5.com/docs/how-to/app-networking/http-load-balancer).
-* Create a WAF *in transparent mode* and attach it to the frontend-secure loadbalancer.
+* Create a WAF *in blocking mode* and attach it to the frontend-secure loadbalancer.
 See (https://docs.cloud.f5.com/docs/how-to/app-security).
   (NOTE: for this workshop, you can skip the sections on attaching the WAF to a specific route, configuring a Data Guard, creating WAF Exclusion Rules, and WAF Processing for Specific Match Criteria.).

 **Validation:**
 ~~~~~~~~~~~~~~~

 * Browse to the HTTPS version of the website and add a path of "/foo" to the end of the URL.
-Ensure you get a "404 Not Found" page and are blocked.
+Ensure you get a "404 Not Found" page.
 (You should not see a "The requested URL was rejected." message.)
-* Browse to the same FQDN but change the ending to “?cat%20/etc/passwd”.
-This time, you should receive a "The requested URL was rejected." message.
-That means your request was blocked.
+* Browse to the same FQDN (without "/foo") but try out other common URL exploits by appending strings such as “?cat%20/etc/passwd” and "<script>alert("TEST");</script>" to the end of the URL.
+You should receive the message, "The requested URL was rejected."
+This means the Distributed Cloud WAF identified the request as potentially malicious and blocked it.
-* Browse to the same FQDN again (other exploits?).
 * Go to Web App & API Protection-->Overview-->Dashboards-->Security Dashboard to ensure you see this listed in the "Top Attacks by Signatures" section.
-* Now, change the WAF to *blocking* mode and try the same exploits again.
-What do you see now?
-(Hint: You may need to open an incognito browser window to avoid caching.)